 The first issue is the gauge group $\mathcal{G}_E$, which requires an extension of the SM gauge group to combine hyperfermions and top quarks into the same representation.
 Moreover, motivated by the Naturalness principle, we want to have a light mediator $E_\mu$.
 Its mass $M_E$ is given by the product of coupling $g_E$ and the breaking scale $f_{E}$.
 As the scale $f_{E}$ is fixed by the value of the top Yukawa coupling, we aim at a model with a small $g_E$.
 That is, the gauge group that connects hyperfermions and top quarks should be weakly coupled, which will be further discussed in the next section.

-Second, since we aim at a fully dynamical UV model, the two relevant scales, $f$ and $f_E$, should both come from strong dynamics.
-The difference between the two scales is the key to explaining the value of top Yuakwa coupling.
-If $f=f_E$, then $y_t\sim Y_S$ which will predict a much heavier top quark as in top condensation models \cite{Miransky:1988xi, Miransky:1989ds, Marciano:1989xd, Bardeen:1989ds, Hill:1991at}.
-The mechanism to generate a sequence of scales in a strongly coupled theory is known as tumbling gauge theories \cite{Raby:1979my}, which will be applied in the concrete model.
+Second, since we aim at a fully dynamical model, the two relevant scales, $f$ and $f_E$, should both come from strong dynamics.
+The difference between the two scales is the key to explaining the value of top Yukawa coupling.
+If $f=f_E$, then $y_t\sim Y_s$ which will predict a much heavier top quark as in top condensation models \cite{Miransky:1988xi, Miransky:1989ds, Marciano:1989xd, Bardeen:1989ds, Hill:1991at}.
+A viable mechanism to generate a sequence of scales in a strongly coupled theory is the tumbling mechanism \cite{Raby:1979my}, which will be applied in our concrete model.

-The other common concern about the ETC-type models is the flavor constraints.
-However, our motivation is Naturalness and our goal is to lower down the top loop cutoff so we assume the current mechanism is specific for top quarks and ignore the light fermions at this stage.
-Then, the main constraints from flavor physics will be from $B$ meson physics due to the $b_L$ inside $q_L$, which will be discussed in Sec.~\ref{sec:Indirect}.
+The other concern about the ETC-type models is the flavor constraints.
+However, given that our primary motivation is Naturalness and our goal is to lower the top loop cutoff, we assume that this mechanism is specific for top quarks and ignore the light fermions at this stage.
+Then, the main constraints in flavor physics will come from $B$ meson physics due to the $b_L$ inside $q_L$, which will be discussed in Sec.~\ref{sec:Indirect}.